|BSE: 500330||Sector: Industrials|

 To the best of knowledge and belief and according to the information and explanationsobtained by them your Directors make the following statement in terms of Section134(3)(c) of the Act:

 c) that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;

 d) the annual accounts have been prepared on a going concern basis;

-(v) that the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and
+e) that the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-(vi) that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.
+f) that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 Messrs Walker Chandiok & Co.
 LLP Chartered Accountants (ICAI FRN 001076N/N500013)were appointed as Statutory Auditors of the Company for a period of five consecutive yearsat the Annual General Meeting (AGM) of the Members held on June 05 2017 on a remunerationmutually agreed upon by the Board of Directors and the Statutory Auditors.
 Theirappointment was subject to ratification by the Members at every subsequent AGM held afterthe AGM held on June 05 2017.
-Pursuant to the amendments made to Section 139 of the Actby the Companies (Amendment) Act 2017 effective from May 7 2018 therequirement of seeking ratification of the Members for the appointment of the Statutory Auditors has beenwithdrawn from the Statute.
-Hence the resolution seeking ratification ofthe Members for continuance of their appointment at this AGM is not being sought.
+Pursuant to the amendments made to Section 139 of the Actby the Companies (Amendment) Act 2017 effective from May 07 2018 the requirement ofseeking ratification of the Members for the appointment of the Statutory Auditors has beenwithdrawn from the Statute.
+Hence the resolution seeking ratification of the Members for

 There is no audit qualification reservation or adverse remark for the year underreview.